Chebart/witcher/README.md

 Also, there are 2 languages: English and Russian.
 Moreover, you can turn up or down music and sounds.
 Animation has 32 frames.I drew all pictures usung Adobe Photoshop.

-# Warning
+# Prerequisite
-You need to install Python and pygame, move all files in one folder.
+ * Python 3.7
+ * Pygame
+ * Choose display resolution = 1920x1080 and display scaling = 100%

 # How to start the game
-You need to open folder "Build" and click on file named witcher.exe and start it.
+You need to open folder "Build" and click on file named _witcher.exe_ and start it.

 I hope you really enjoy it!